 Dr. Levine’s Current Work

-Dr. Levine is also an active member of many professional organizations, including:
+Dr. Levine is also a member of many organizations, including:

 - Connective Tissue Oncology Society